james-meadow/bankrupt_prediction/README.md

 #### Evaluation

 At the end of training, we can use the randomly excluded dataset (`test_x` and `test_y`) to gauge the accuracy of the model.
 But accuracy is not the only thing to optimize.
 In this example, it is *really really* difficult, if not impossible to accurately predict which companies will go bankrupt just looking at their financials.
-So 100% accuracy is not the right benchmark for us.
+So 100% accuracy is neither achievable, nor is it the right benchmark for us.
 Instead, we can target high-risk companies: Those that are predicted to go bankrupt even though they don't during this particular study.
 Therefore we can optimize for true positives and also false positives.
 Those false positives are the ones that look like they might go bankrupt but just make it through the study.

+In other words, one potential way to optimize is to try to achieve: `true positive > false positive > false negative`.
+This might result in low accuracy, but accuracy might be the wrong benchmark, depending on the goal of a model.

 First, we want to see just an aggregated accuracy score: